Interview with Liliana Gonçalves – Writer, Producer and Director of “TURP”

 The 29-year-old from Peniche (a small seaside city 60 miles from Lisbon) is ready to take the film industry by storm, as long as the opportunities keep coming for her to seize them.
 Although I don’t think she’s afraid to carve her own path either.

 How do you start to grow an interest in cinema and filmmaking?

-“My parents tell me that ever since I was a little girl that I told them I wanted to work in cinema when I grew up.
+“My parents tell me that ever since I was a little girl that I told them I wanted to work in filmmaking when I grew up.
 My mother used to tease me and tell me I was very good at acting up! [laughs].
 My parents are very supportive of what I’m doing and extremely proud.”

 So when do you decide to move from Peniche to Lisbon to pursue that dream?

 “I was in High School when I decided to move here in 2008, to enroll in a three-year course in audiovisual techniques.
 Most people advised me against it, saying it was a step back because I had to start 10th grade again.
-But I didn’t see it that way, I saw it as a learning experience in the field I wanted to work in the future.
-By the end of those three years, I had learned so much about the industry, while working on my final project, from filming to marketing my film and to even designing my own website to promote my work.”
+But I didn’t see it that way.
+I saw it as a learning experience in the field I wanted to work in in the future.
+By the end of those three years, I had learned so much about the industry while working on my final project, from filming to marketing my film and to even designing my own website to promote my work.”